LaurenMusante/BrainFrame/README.md

 ## Setup/Installation Requirements

+PAGE CONTENT IS NOT UP AND RUNNING YET 12/6/19

-_Clone [this repository](https://github.com/LaurenMusante/Kombucha-House) to your desktop.
+_Clone [this repository](https://github.com/LaurenMusante/BrainFrame) to your desktop.
 Navigate to the root directory in Terminal, then run "npm install" to install all packages and plug-ins needed.
 Once this step is complete, run "npm run start" in Terminal, and then alt-click on " http://localhost:8083/".
 Alternatively, you can copy " http://localhost:8083/" into your browser to view the page._

 ## Known Bugs